-Visual, Performing and Applied Arts (VPAA)

-May exchange for 2nd year of World Language
+May exchange for 3rd year of Science

 This course is the second part (2 of 3) of the Office Management program series.
 Business practices and employability skills are integrated into this course as students continue working on computer skills through simulations using Microsoft 2019 Word, Excel, Access, PowerPoint, Publisher, and Outlook.
 Management and supervisory level skills will be emphasized as students continue on their career path.
-Also, standards will be

-covered for general office and soft skills.
+Also, standards will be covered for general office and soft skills.
 Students may pursue their MOS (Microsoft Office) Certification.
 Business Professionals of America (BPA) activities are also an important aspect of this course, students are encouraged to become a member of BPA.
 This course meets the BMMT Work-Based Learning class requirement.

 OFFICE MANAGEMENT 3 - 1 Semester/.5 Credit

 (Prerequisite: Office Management 2)

-110165

-Grades: 10-12
+Grades: 10-12 110165

-Fourth Year Math Elective, if Enrolled as a Senior

-Visual, Performing and Applied Arts (VPAA)

-May exchange for 3rd year of Science

-This course is the third part (3 of 3) of the Office Management program series.
+Fourth Year Math Elective, if Enrolled as a Senior Visual, Performing and Applied Arts (VPAA) This course is the third part (3 of 3) of the Office Management program series.
 Students will continue to perfect skills that colleges and business corporations expect in their employees.
 Microsoft Office 2019 will be used, business best-practices and employability skills are enforced to ensure students are prepared to be an asset in any business environment.
 Also, standards will be covered for general office and soft skills.
 Upon completion of this class, students may pursue their MOS (Microsoft Office) Certification.
 This course meets the BMMT Work-Based Learning class requirement.
-Students are encouraged to be a member and compete using their skills in our Business Professionals of America (BPA) chapter, the Nationally-recognized student business organization.

-BUSINESS MANAGEMENT, MARKETING & TECHNOLOGY WBL-

-1 or 2 semesters/.5 credits per hour of WBL.
+Students are encouraged to be a member and compete using their skills in our Business Professionals of America (BPA) chapter, the nationally recognized student business organization.
+BUSINESS MANAGEMENT, MARKETING & TECHNOLOGY WBL- 1 or 2 semesters/.5 credits per hour of WBL.
 See WBL Coordinator for hours available.

-999881

-Grades: 11-12

-(Prerequisite: Currently enrolled in or completed a related BMMT class and WBL coordinator approval.)

-BMMT Work-Based Learning is a coordinated work experience program in office and accounting related fields.
+999881 Grades: 11-12 (Prerequisite: Currently enrolled in or completed a related BMMT class and WBL coordinator approval.)
+BMMT Work-Based Learning is a coordinated work experience program in office and accounting-related fields.
 The WBL coordinator places the student in a work experience that is close to his/her occupational interest and goal.
 Students are released from school to attend work and are supervised and graded by their employer and their Work-Based Learning coordinator.

-MARKETING PROGRAM

-MARKETING 1 - 1 Semester/.5 Credit
+MARKETING PROGRAM MARKETING 1 - 1 Semester/.5 Credit

 Grades: 9-12

 May exchange for a Senior Math class

-The subject matter of this class includes Distributive Education Clubs of America (DECA, an Association of Marketing Students) activities, Career Development, Marketing and Business Fundamentals, Selling Techniques, Marketing Concepts, Human relations/communications, and business-related field trips.
+The subject matter of this class includes Distributive Education Clubs of America (DECA, an Association of Marketing Students) activities.
+Career Development, Marketing and Business Fundamentals, Selling Techniques, Marketing Concepts, Human Relations/communications, and business-related field trips.
 Students in this course may have the opportunity to study retail sales and Business-to-Business marketing.
 Upon completing this class, a student should be able to secure continuing employment in a field related to marketing and distribution.
 Students can join DECA (an Association of Marketing Students) and participate in district, state, and national events that focus on the material learned in this or any Marketing class.

 MARKETING 2 - 1 Semester/.5 Credit

 Visual, Performing and Applied Arts (VPAA)

 110285

 Grades: 9-12

 May exchange for 3rd year of Science

-May exchange for 2nd year of World Language